 Leaders in health and reproductive justice is a group of Latinx community members who meet regularly at El Pueblo to learn about health and reproductive justice, to develop skills to engage in community action and lead El Pueblo´s reproductive justice campaigns.
-During the 12-week interactive, popular education training series, the group learns about the difference between the reproductive health, reproductive justice and reproductive rights frameworks; basic anatomy; birth control; HIV/STI prevention; gender identity and sexual orientation; abortion; and policies and legislations that impact our communities’ reproductive freedom; and develops their skills to take action and participate in campaigns to counteract restrictive or oppressive policies.
+During the 12-week interactive, popular education training series, the group learns about the difference between the reproductive health, reproductive justice, and reproductive rights frameworks; basic anatomy; birth control; HIV/STI prevention; gender identity and sexual orientation; abortion; and policies and legislation that impact our communities’ reproductive freedom; and develops their skills to take action and participate in campaigns to counteract restrictive or oppressive policies.

 If you would like to participate in or support with this training series, contact Florence at 919 835-1525, ext.
 107 or at firstname.lastname@example.org.